 Environmental microbiology and biotechnology research group

-Group of environmental microbiology and biotechnology at the Institute of Ecology and Earth Sciences consists of three researches and four doctoral students with backgrounds in environmental technology, microbiology and gene technology.
-Group’s main research topics are related to study of microbial activity and community structure in different natural habitats and engineered systems.
+At the Institute of Ecology and Earth Sciences, the environmental microbiology and biotechnology group consists of researchers and doctoral students with backgrounds in environmental technology, microbiology, gene technology, and biogeography.
+Group's main research topics are related to the study of microbial activity and community structure in different natural habitats and engineered systems.

-We apply DNA and RNA based molecular methods for characterization of phylogenetic and functional structure of microbial communities applying next-generation sequencing (Illumina and Roche 454 platforms) and quantify abundance of microbial groups and functional genes using quantitative PCR.
+We apply DNA and RNA-based molecular methods for characterising the phylogenetic and functional structure of microbial communities using next-generation sequencing and quantify the abundance of microbial groups functional genes using quantitative PCR.

 University of Tartu, 46 Vanemuise St. Tartu 51014, Estonia